History of Jack Nicholson in Timeline

 On February 15, 2015, Jack Nicholson made a special appearance as a presenter on SNL 40, the 40th anniversary special of Saturday Night Live.

-June 3, 2016: Interviewed about Muhammad Ali on HBO
+June 3, 2016: Interview on HBO about Muhammad Ali

-On June 3, 2016, after the death of Muhammad Ali, Jack Nicholson appeared on HBO's "The Fight Game" for an exclusive interview about his friendship with Ali.
+Following the death of Muhammad Ali on June 3, 2016, Jack Nicholson appeared on HBO's "The Fight Game with Jim Lampley" for an exclusive interview about his friendship with Ali.

 2017: Toni Erdmann Remake Abandoned